btholt/complete-intro-to-react/_posts/2016-01-14-react-marshall-data.markdown

 - We could pass all the shows and let Details select the correct show.
 This isn't great because Details is given an additional concern it doesn't need to have.
 - We could create a callback in ClientApp that it passes to Details that Details calls with the correct ID and ClientApp hands back the correct show.
 This is slightly better but it's an odd API for getting data.
 Ideally we just hand down props and not a callback, especially since this isn't async.
-- Or we could hook into react-router's onEnter callback for the route, grab the ID, and then pass that down in addition to the ID to Details.
+- Or we could hook into react-router's onEnter callback for the route, grab the ID, and then pass that down in addition to the show to Details.
 This is my preferred approach.
 So let's do that.

-Add the following to ClientApp:
+First, the react-router's onEnter callback provides the next router state as its first argument, but our App component has been defined using a stateless functional component syntax.
+Let's change the way it's defined to properly support this react-router's callback.

 {% highlight javascript %}
+const App = React.createClass({
+  render () {
+    return (
+      // Router content
+    )
+  }
+})
+{% endhighlight %}

+Then add the following:

+{% highlight javascript %}
 // method before render
 assignShow (nextState, replace) {
-  const show = data.shows[nextState.params.id]
+  const showArray = shows.filter((show) => show.imdbID === nextState.params.id)

-  if (!show) {
+  if (showArray.length < 1) {
     return replace('/')
   }

-  Object.assign(nextState.params, show)
+  Object.assign(nextState.params, showArray[0])
   return nextState
-}

-// method before assignShow
-constructor (props) {
-  super(props)

-  this.assignShow = this.assignShow.bind(this)
-}
+},

 // replace /details route
 <Route path='/details/:id' component={Details} onEnter={this.assignShow} />